MISP/misp-rfc/misp-core-format/raw.md

 #### extends_uuid

 extends\_uuid represents which event is extended by this event.
-The extend\_uuid is described as an Universally Unique IDentifier (UUID) [@!RFC4122] with the UUID of the extended event.
+The extends\_uuid is described as a Universally Unique IDentifier (UUID) [@!RFC4122] with the UUID of the extended event.

 extends\_uuid is represented as a JSON string. extends\_uuid **SHOULD** be present.